pcesarperez/Modding-never-changes/Modding never changes.md

 7. Select the items you want to relocate and move them around using the numpad arrow keys (that is <kbd>Num8</kbd>, <kbd>Num2</kbd>, <kbd>Num4</kbd> and <kbd>Num6</kbd> for up, down, left and right, respectively).
 The <kbd>R</kbd> and <kbd>Num5</kbd> keys are used to reset the current movement operation (be careful; I restarted unintentionally the movement of the compass three times because I am used to the arrow keys, so I insisted on using <kbd>Num5</kbd> as "Down", instead of <kbd>Num2</kbd> `¬¬`).
 Any other key finishes the movement operation.
 ![Fallout 3 aHUD relocated items](Images/Fallout%203%20aHUD%20relocated%20items.png)

+Take into account that if you plan to keep on installing mods using this guide, you may not want to relocate your HUD items, because several of the mods overwrite the XML files used to keep the HUD layout.

 #### <a id="seeingThingsWhenNeeded"></a>4.1.3.
 Seeing things just when you need to

 In addition to have the HUD elements placed where you like, you can improve the immersion by hiding these elements when you don't need them.
 I like to have them hidden when I am wandering around and have them shown when I am in combat.
 We have [_Immersive HUD_](http://www.nexusmods.com/fallout3/mods/15790/?) or iHUD for this.